Is A Swan A Goose?

 Disclaimer

-Hi, just letting you know that all products recommended here have been used by me, or are properly researched to ensure they are the best you are getting without bias.
+Hi, just letting you know that all products recommended here have been used by us, or are properly researched to ensure they are the best you are getting without bias.

-I am also an affiliate for certain Amazon products and this means that some links here are affiliate links.
-If you purchase an item through any of them, I MAY earn a commission at no extra cost on you.
+We are also an affiliate for certain Amazon products and thus some links here are affiliate links.
+If you purchase an item through any of them, we MAY earn a commission at no extra cost to you.

 Is A Swan A Goose?
 When we think of a swan, we imagine a beautiful white bird with a long graceful neck.
 They are usually found in bodies of water as they like to stay cool and keep their feathers moist.
-If you have ever seen a goose and a swan side by side, you might be asking yourself “

 Related Article: Goose vs Swan: What’s The Difference Between A Goose And A Swan?